← Back

 Bottom Line

 Thrombectomy plus medical therapy resulted in good functional status (mRS 0-3) at 90 days in 46% of patients vs. 24% with medical therapy alone (adjusted rate ratio 1.81; 95% CI, 1.26-2.60; P<0.001; NNT ~5).
-The trial was stopped early for efficacy at a prespecified interim analysis after 218 of planned 318 patients.
+The trial was stopped early for efficacy at a prespecified interim analysis of the first 212 enrolled patients who had completed 90-day follow-up (218 total underwent randomization; planned enrollment was 318).
 However, thrombectomy was associated with more procedural complications (11%) and a numerically higher rate of symptomatic intracranial hemorrhage (6% vs. 1%).

 Major Points